alexeilebedev/openacr/txt/amc.md

 InlineRecur step requires an fdelay record specifying the initial delay between steps.
 The logic is the same as Inline, with a time-based delay between steps.

-### Cross-references
-In a relational data model, individual records are represented by tuples (ctype).
-Each attribute (field) is either a raw type, or a reference to some other record.
-The reference can take several forms -- it could be a direct pointer (Upptr), a primary key (Pkey), a regular expression (RegxSql).
-In either case, the whole reason we write C++ programs with amc instead of solving all problems using SQL and MariaDB, is that reversing the direction of reference lookup -- finding all records that point to a given record -- is expensive.
-This is where x-references come in.
-In database terms, a cross-reference would be a join or a group-by.
-Except a cross-reference is an incremental join that is efficiently and automatically maintained as records are added or removed from tables.

-A cross-reference is established by use of an xref record.
-Here is an example

-    dmmeta.ctype  ctype:amc.FTarget  comment:"
-      dmmeta.field  field:amc.FTarget.msghdr     arg:dev.Target    reftype:Base    dflt:"  comment:"
-      dmmeta.field  field:amc.FTarget.c_targdep  arg:amc.FTargdep  reftype:Ptrary  dflt:"  comment:"
-        dmmeta.ptrary  field:amc.FTarget.c_targdep  unique:Y
-        dmmeta.xref  field:amc.FTarget.c_targdep  inscond:true  via:amc.FDb.ind_target/dev.Targdep.target

-This says: whenever a Targdep record is inserted, find an instance of Target by using global index ind_target with key dev.Targdep.target (a computed attribute of targdep), and insert Targdep into an array of pointers rooted in Target.
-Whenever a Targdep record is deleted, automatically remove it from the list.

-The main x-reference types are Ptr, Ptrary, Llist, Thash, Bheap and Atree.

-There can be any number of x-references between any two tables.
-So, if you want a record to be a member of ten linked lists and eleven heaps -- you're free to do so.
-This is similar to RDBMS indexes, of which you can have any number.

-To visualize x-references, it may be useful to use amc_vis.

-A pool is a memory source for new records.
-Pools are declared as fields, using reftype to specify pool type.

-Amc always creates custom Alloc/Delete functions for each type of record.
-Memory allocation is thus record-specific.
-There is no generic ``malloc'' and there is no casting of return types.

 ### Chaining
 Pools can be chained by specifying a basepool record.
 Basepool is where a pool gets more memory